-National Apple Harvest Festival at Hollabaugh Brothers, Biglerville PA
+National Apple Harvest Festival, Hollabaugh Brothers, Biglerville PA

 Plan your visit with our guide A Gettysburg Foodie Getaway to Pennsylvania Apple Country.

-Virginia apple picking season is from late August to early November.
-Mid-September to mid-October is prime time for the best eating apples.
+As noted above, Virginia apple picking season runs from early August through October.
+Mid-September to mid-October is prime time for some of the best-eating apples.
 Most orchards grow several apple varieties, including Gala, Red and Yellow Delicious, and Fuji.

 Always follow these simple apple-picking rules:

-- Do not climb the trees.
-Do not let your kids climb the trees.
-Apple branches are tempting but fragile.
+- Do not climb the apple trees.
+Do not let your kids climb the trees or sit on apple branches.
+Apple branches are beautiful and tempting but fragile.

 - Don't waste fruit.
 If you pick it, pay for it.

 - Many farms do not allow dogs in orchards or farm stores.
 Check policies if you plan to bring your furry friend.